 - Top with a generous helping of mixed fruits and make sure to alternate colours to create an appealing contrast.
 (An infallible tip: add berries to the equation!)

 - Garnish it all with chopped nuts or superfoods such as goji berries, bee pollen, hemp seeds or cocoa nibs.
 Your guests will love it!
 You’ll get magnificent results, and your dish will contain more vitamins than the classic egg, bacon and hash brown combo.

 Want to give your healthy brunch an exciting twist?
 Set up a buffet of toppings that you can use on a stack of hot waffles!
 All you need is 2 or 3 different waffle batters: plain, chocolate, buckwheat, sweet potato, lemon-poppy, etc.

 Nutrition tip: Use whole-grain flour, and don’t be afraid to reduce the quantity of sugar and fat in your original recipe!

-In the centre of your table or kitchen island, lay out some carefully chosen ingredients to create three to five garnish themes.
-Confused?
+In the centre of your table or kitchen island, lay out some carefully chosen ingredients to create 3 to 5 garnish themes.
 Here are some crowd-pleasing examples: